w3c/wg-effectiveness/process.md

 * **Publication of zero or more revised Public Working Drafts:** the community makes suggested changes to the drafts, these are considered and possibly added to make a revised Public Working Draft.
   * Maturity Level: Working Draft
   * To progress to next step: Working Group consensus on the document, Team verifies.
 * **Publication of a Candidate Recommendation:** when the Working Group agrees the document is ready for final review the document is progressed to Candidate Recommendation.
-The document should satisfy all it's technical requirements, and it should have some working implementations.
+The document should satisfy all its technical requirements, and it should have some working implementations.
 A Working Group should be confident that this document is final.
 The [AC](#advisory-committee-ac) reviews the draft, implementations are encouraged and an opportunity to provide a patent exclusion is made.
   * Maturity Level: Candidate Recommendation
   * To progress to next step: Working Group approves, [AC](#ac-reviews) Review, Team verifies.
 * **Publication of a Proposed Recommendation:** The Team has verified the document is of sufficient quality to be a standard, the [AC](#advisory-committee-ac) now reviews the document as final.
 Any changes at this stage requires a new Working Draft or Candidate Recommendation.